polkascan/py-substrate-metadata-docs/docs/darwinia2/phragmenelection.md

 ### MaxVoters
  The maximum number of voters to allow in a phragmen election.

  Warning: This impacts the size of the election which is run onchain.
+Chose wisely, and consider how it will impact `T::WeightInfo::election_phragmen`.

  When the limit is reached the new voters are ignored.
 #### Value
 ```python